juancarlucci/energy-grid/README.md

 ### Why This Matters

 This project showcases a modern front-end stack:
-Real-Time Data: Demonstrates GraphQL subscriptions for live updates, a key skill for dynamic apps.
+Real-Time Data: Demonstrates GraphQL subscriptions for live updates, a key component for dynamic apps.

 Caching: Highlights Apollo’s efficiency in managing data, critical for scalable dashboards.